Skip to main content

 string<byte>

-Base64-encoded portrait image of the end user's face (max 2MB; JPEG/PNG/WebP).
+Base64-encoded portrait image of the end user's face (max 2MB; JPEG, PNG, WebP, or TIFF).
 Required when the workflow is a Biometric Authentication workflow with Face Match enabled, or any graph workflow where Face Match runs before ID Verification (OCR).
 Used as the reference image to match against the liveness capture.
-Disallowed for other workflow types.
+Ignored for other workflow types.

 Example: